naninovel/docs/docs/en/guide/backgrounds.md

 Sprite implementation of the background actors is the most common and simple one; it uses a set of [texture](https://docs.unity3d.com/Manual/Textures.html) assets wrapped over a quad mesh (sprite) to represent appearances of the background.
 The textures can be based on `.jpg`, `.png`, `.tiff`, `.psd` or any other image file format [supported by Unity](https://docs.unity3d.com/Manual/ImportingTextures).

 ::: tip
 Choose file formats that are most comfortable for your development workflow.
-When building the project, Unity will automatically convert all the source resources (textures, audio, video, etc.) to the formats most suitable for the target platform, so it won't make difference in which format you originally store the resources in the project.
-Find more information on how Unity manage project assets in the [official documentation](https://docs.unity3d.com/Manual/AssetWorkflow).
+When building the project, Unity will automatically convert all the source resources (textures, audio, video, etc.) to the formats most suitable for the target platform, so it won't make a difference in which format you originally store the resources in the project.
+Find more information on how Unity manages project assets in the [official documentation](https://docs.unity3d.com/Manual/AssetWorkflow).
 :::

 Initial (unscaled) size of the sprite background mesh on scene depends on the reference resolution (camera configuration), background's `Pixel Per Unit` property (set for each background actor in the configuration menu) and source texture resolution.

-Naninovel will attempt to make the backgrounds cover the whole camera frustum by default, so make sure to size the source textures so that the aspect ratio is equal to the reference resolution; see [match mode guide](/guide/backgrounds#match-mode) for more information on how to change or disable this behaviour.
+Naninovel will attempt to make the backgrounds cover the whole camera frustum by default, so make sure to size the source textures so that the aspect ratio is equal to the reference resolution; see [match mode guide](/guide/backgrounds#match-mode) for more information on how to change or disable this behavior.

 ::: tip
 Define reference resolution with your team before starting the work on the art assets (both characters and backgrounds).
 This way the artists will be able to author the assets with the correct dimensions and you won't have to edit them later.